vrbadin/Machine-Learning/Python Machine Learning - Book/README.md

 4. Evaluating the performance of the model.
 5. Tuning the algorithm.

+### 3.1.
+Perceptrons via Scikit-learn

 #### Exercise
 - Iris data loading via scikit-learn
   - Flower names are already stored as integers (0, 1, 2), which is recommended for the optimal performance of many machine learning libraries.
 - Using cross-validation to split the training and test data
 - Using `StandardScaler` to preprocess the data
 - Train perceptron model.
 Library automatical uses *One-vs.-Rest (OvR)* method, which allows us to feed the three flower classes all at once.
+- Plot decision region, highlighting the test data.

+### 3.2.
+Logistic Regression

+It performs very well on linearly separable sets.

+*Odds ratio* - given positive event `p`, odds ratio is defined as `p/(1-p)` *Logit function* - log of odds ratio, transforms (0, 1) to the whole set of reals.
+Its inverse is sigmoid function.

+In Adaline, activation function is an identity.
+In logistic regression, the activation function is sigmoid.
+The output of the sigmoid function is then interpreted as the probability of particular sample belonging to class 1.